 The Call-to-action (CTA) should be visible on your website.
 Ideally, you should have a CTA on your about page and in your navigation menu.
 I also add a link to it in my author bio at the end/in the middle of your posts and in a pop-up.

 Remember that you have to give the reader a compelling need to sign up for your newsletter.

-Tip: I love the Max Button plugin that allows me to add a CTA button to the end of my posts.
-You can also add a clear image to do the same.
+Tip: I love the Victoria theme from BluChic that allows me to add a CTA button on my home page.

 Create a buzz